Safety and sourcing

 • Some products may use ingredients or forms that are not the approved product.

-• Online sellers may blur the difference between FDA-approved medications and lookalike products.
+• Online sellers may blur the difference between FDA-approved medications, compounded products, and lookalike products.

 The supply chain matters